Woolverine94/biniou/README.md

     - 🔥 ***Chatbot llama-cpp module updates*** 🔥 New default model for the Chatbot, **Openchat-3.5**.
 This model is supposed to compete with GPT-3.5, which from the firsts tests under biniou ... really seems to be the case !
 Also adding **zephyr-7B-beta** to the models list.
     - ***New chatbot feature :*** automatic prompt template management.
 For each model in the built-in list, a corresponding prompt template will be automatically loaded at model selection.
 For unknown models (e.g.: manually downloaded .gguf files), the default `{prompt}` template will be applied.
     - ***Update of Whisper module :*** New default model (updated to whisper-large-v3), which also add the Cantonese language support.

-  * 🆕 **2023-11-13** : 🔥 ***New audio module : MusicGen Melody*** 🔥 Using the melody feature of MusicGen, this new module allow to generate music by extracting the melody of an audio file or recording from a microphone.

-  * 🆕 **2023-11-12** :
-    - 🔥 ***New image module : PixArt-Alpha*** 🔥 Adding module [PixArt-Alpha](https://pixart-alpha.github.io/).
-Note that is module requires 8GB RAM for 512x512 default model, but 16GB for 1024x1024 model.
-Both models requires ***a lot*** of storage (around 25GB per model).
-    - ***Features enhancement*** : For modules handling both Stable Diffusion 1.5 and SDXL models flavors (Stable Diffusion, LCM, PixArt-Alpha, img2img and ControlNet), adding an automatic selection of recommended dimensions when choosing model.
-    - 🔥 ***New model for LCM module*** 🔥 Adding the model *latent-consistency/lcm-ssd-1b* which allow usage of SSD-1B model in LCM module.
-Model SSD-1B for Stable Diffusion is required (will be downloaded if needed).

-  * 🆕 **2023-11-11** : 🔥 ***New Chatbot feature : support for 128k context size.*** 🔥 Adding the model *Yarn-Mistral-7B-128k-GGUF* and rising the context size limit up to 128k tokens.
-Using this model setting the context size to the maximum value, and using a void prompt template, should allow to handle very long conversations, but requires a lot of RAM (16GB only permits 64k context size).

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)